jonathanmah/statmorph_pipeline/README.md

 If you are ready to run a new script and do not need the results from a previous run.
 Use &nbsp;&nbsp;`rm /mnt/scratch/check/*; rm /mnt/scratch/temp_galaxy_storage/*; rm /mnt/scratch/missing/*; rm /mnt/scratch/emptyseg/*; rm /mnt/scratch/largefile/*; rm ~/statmorph_pipeline/nohup.out`

+**Note:** You can use up/down arrow keys on keyboard for recent commands

 In the **Analyzing Results / Debugging section** I explain what these are.

 ### Step 5: Start the script